How to Write Narrative Essays?

 Once they have chosen a topic for their narrative, there are three rules or principles the writer needs to keep to the forefront of their mind:

 - The readers should be involved in the narrative or story.
 Recreating an event for readers is a lot more interesting for them than just telling them about something.

 - Undoubtedly, the story is the main element of any narrative.
-However, the writer needs to choose every detail carefully in order to explain, support or embellish their story.
+However, the writer needs to choose every detail carefully to explain, support, or embellish their story.

 Narrative Essay Sample